Solve the Problem of Dry Eyes in Milan With Blu Eye Treatments

 Waking Up With Dry Eyes?

-The syndrome is caused by a disorder of the tear film, an essential component of the ocular surface responsible for lubricating the eye, maintaining the right level of oxygenation of the eye structures and removing debris from the surface.
+The syndrome is caused by a disorder of the tear film, which is the essential component of the ocular surface responsible for lubricating the eye, maintaining the right level of oxygenation of the ocular structures, and removing debris from the surface of the eye.

 How to Prevent Dry Eye Syndrome